alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 ---
 # TodoSummaryBadge.razor

 Auto-updating "done / total".
-That's all the code displaying it!
+There is no other code related to this!

 ```cs
 @inherits ComputedStateComponent<TodoSummary>